 - 7 days of walking and exploring

 I’m offering an additional excursion in Tokyo and Kyoto on either end our pilgrimage in Osaka.
-At this moment I’m also considering time at Wizarding World (a Universal Studios “playground” with a 2-day pass costing about $135) in Osaka, if you care to join me.
+At this moment I’m also considering time at Wizarding World (a Universal Studios “playground” with a 2-day pass costing about $135) in Osaka, probably before we start the pilgrimage), if you care to join me.
 Details forming.

 Inter-city transportation, diverse lodging, most meals (14 breakfasts and dinners, 10 lunches), and tour costs/excursions are included.
 Beverages/alcohol and a few lunches and snacks are extra, and you are on your own to arrive and depart from Osaka, where the pilgrimage begins and ends.